|

 Magnolia sacilifolia

-of a lanceolate or oval-like lanceolate, with entire margins,
+lanceolate or oval-like lanceolate, featuring entire margins,

-fragrance, 10cm across white flowers bloom before the leaves
+fragrance, 10cm across, white flowers bloom before the leaves

 develop.
 Three of the perianth segments are small and sepal-like,

-and six inside are petal-like.
+while the six inner segments are petal-like.
 Bloom time: April-May. |